-- A. It is the responsibility of the ODASA to form a Publications Committee.
-This Committee shall be composed of one student from each program (named by the General Student Council) and three faculty members named by the University faculty. - B. The Publications Committee will inform the DASA of the norms which will prevail concerning student publications.
+- A. It is the responsibility of the DASA or corresponding delegate to form a Publications Committee.
+This Committee shall be composed of one student from each program (named by the General Student Council) and three faculty members named by the University faculty. - B. The Publications Committee will inform the DASA or corresponding delegate of the norms that will prevail concerning student publications.
 It will also advise the DASA concerning student publications.

-The DASA is responsible for assuring that all student publications satisfy the required regulations for publication.
+The DASA or corresponding delegate is responsible for assuring that all student publications satisfy the required regulations for publication.
 S/he will also recommend to the Board of Trustees any sanctions as a result of violations of these regulations.